stefankoop/check_aacraid/README.txt

 INFO
 ----

-The check control these items:
+The check controls these items:

 * Controllers